CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ```
 **Disguised Characters**

 Instead of assaulting Mountainmaw Castle, clever characters might attempt to gain entry through diplomacy.
-For example, they could don scarlet cloaks resembling those of the Lavender Lancers and claim to be emissaries sent by Sylas "Glasstaff" Alabaster, the Lavender Lancer leader, to meet with King Grom.
+For example, they could don scarlet cloaks resembling those of the Lavender Lancers and claim to be emissaries sent by Sylas "Glassmith" Alabaster, the Lavender Lancer leader, to meet with King Grom.
 The Narrator may reward this sort of cunning with an opportunity for success.
 It is acceptable if the characters bypass combat by talking their way past the castle defenders, as both the Mountainmaw tribe and the Lavender Lancers work for the Black Spider, making it unlikely that the Beastkins will attack the party if they assert that they are acting in the Black Spider's interest.
 If the characters attempt to deceive the monsters as a group, have each character make a Charisma (Deception) check contested by the monsters' Wisdom (Insight) checks.
 Award XP for any monsters deceived by the ruse.
 Additional checks may be required as the party proceeds deeper into the castle.
 ```

 ### **2. Trapped Hall**